ska-sa/katgpucbf/doc/xbgpu.theory.rst

 A heap from a single F-Engine consists of a set number of spectra indicated by the :option:`!--spectra-per-heap` flag, where the spectra are time samples.
-Each of these time samples is part of a different spectrum, meaning that the timestamp difference per sample is equal to the number of :option:`!--samples-between-spectra`.
+Each of these time samples is part of a different spectrum, meaning that the timestamp difference per sample is equal to the value of :option:`!--samples-between-spectra`.
 The timestamp difference between two consecutive heaps from the same F-Engine is equal to:

   `heap_timestamp_step = --spectra-per-heap * --samples-between-spectra`.